Key takeaways:

 When reading about MTHFR, most articles only cover the C677T and A1298C variants.
 But those two variants do not give the whole picture for the MTHFR gene.
 Other variants also impact the way the MTHFR enzyme functions – both positively and negatively.

-Also, keep in mind that diet is important here.
-Many of the impacts of MTHFR variants are mitigated through a diet rich in folate or choline.[ref]
+The variants in MTHFR with both positive and negative impacts add together with your diet and lifestyle.
+Many of the negative impacts of MTHFR variants are mitigated through a diet rich in folate or choline.[ref]

 MTHFR Genotype Report: